yemi2favours/m2pi.ca/content/authors/rsituma/_index.md

 # Username (this should match the folder name)
 authors:
-- bdurston
+- rsituma

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PIMS Program Manager
+role: Program Manager

 Organizations/Affiliations:
 organizations: